Archive A Parents’ Guide to Dangers of Social Media for Kids

 Control Your Kid’s Social Media Use

-Most social media ban kids below 13 from joining and using their services.
+Most social media ban kids below 13 or 12 years from joining and using their services.
 However, they don’t apply age verification, meaning that kids can fake their ages and join the platforms.
-Moreover, children tend to have a problem managing their screen time.
+Moreover, children tend to have a problem managing the amount of time they spend on social media.
 Since social media show infinite posts to users, it’s only natural for kids to spend hours scrolling posts, liking, commenting and sharing.
 Therefore, it’s essential for parents to control their children’s access to social media.

 Safes Content Team